palpen/DALLEePaperFrame/README.md

 The server is running two docker containers, orchestrated by a [Docker Compose](https://docs.docker.com/compose/overview/) file.
 The two containers are:
-- `triton-inference-server`: Uses NVIDIA's [Triton Inference Server](https://github.com/triton-inference-server) to host the art generation AI model (I'm using a GeForce RTX 3090).
+- `triton-inference-server`: Uses NVIDIA's [Triton Inference Server](https://github.com/triton-inference-server) to host the art generation AI model (my personal setup uses a PC with a GeForce RTX 3090, which, admittedly, is not the most power efficient setup).
   - The art generation model is a DALLE-mini variant called [min-dalle](https://github.com/kuprel/min-dalle) (massive shoutout to Brett Kuprel for this incredible Pytorch port).
 - `art-generator-api`: a [FastAPI](https://fastapi.tiangolo.com/) server that acts a clean endpoint for the client to request new art.
 The `server/` directory contains the code for the server.